Back to Research

 Education Financing: The 2% GDP Problem

-Education expenditure at 2.03% of GDP is the single statistic that explains more about Bangladesh's education challenges than any other.
-This level is the lowest in South Asia (India allocates approximately 4.5%, Sri Lanka 3.5%, Nepal 5.1%, even Pakistan manages 2.5%), among the lowest in the developing world, and roughly half of the 4-6% range UNESCO recommends.
-The gap of 1.97 percentage points represents billions of dollars in foregone investment in teacher quality, infrastructure, learning materials, and assessment systems.
+Education expenditure at 2.03% of GDP explains more about Bangladesh's education challenges than any other single statistic.
+It is below Vietnam (2.89%), Sri Lanka (2.8%), India (4.10% consolidated central and state), and Nepal (4.7%), and comparable only to Pakistan (1.95%), which ranks among the weakest education systems in the region (WB SE.XPD.TOTL.GD.ZS, latest 2022-2024).
+UNESCO's minimum benchmark is 4% of GDP.
+The gap of 1.97 percentage points represents billions of dollars in foregone investment in teacher quality, infrastructure, learning materials, and assessment systems each year.

 The per-pupil implications are stark.
 At current levels, Bangladesh spends approximately $120 per primary student per year.
 Compare this with Vietnam at approximately $700, India at approximately $600, or Sri Lanka at approximately $500.
 The arithmetic of education quality is not complicated: countries that spend more, spend well, and sustain spending over decades produce better outcomes.